-Plone is a user friendly Content Management System running on top of Python, Zope and the CMF.
+Plone is a user friendly and extensible Content Management System running on top of Python and Zope.

-It benefits from all features of Zope/CMF such as: RDBMS integration, Python extensions, Object Oriented Database, Web configurable workflow, pluggable membership and authentication, Undos, Form validation, amongst many many other features.
+Its features include RDBMS integration, Python extensions, Object Oriented Database, Web configurable workflow, pluggable membership and authentication, Undos, Form validation, and many other features.
 Available protocols: FTP, XMLRPC, HTTP and WEBDAV Turn it into a distributed application system by installing ZEO.

 Plone shares some of the qualities of Livelink, Interwoven and Documentum.
-It aims to be the open source out-of-the-box publishing system.
+It is the most secure, open source feature-complete out-of-the-box publishing system.

 What is Plone?